Here you can find a collection of resources and data that may be useful in the writing and development of your proposal.

 Strategic Research Initiatives prepared some guidance on creating the Education Plan for your NSF CAREER proposal.

-NSF Postdoctoral Mentoring Plan Guide
+NSF Mentoring and Individual Development Plan Guidance

 Outreach and Broader Impacts Partnership Resources